-A vital task for all schools is the moral education of children, which includes the encouragement of understanding and respect between different groups in society.
-In England, this means that as part of a broader curriculum including RE and Citizenship, we believe Personal, Social, Health and Economic (PSHE) education, which includes Sex and Relationships Education (SRE), has an important role to play.
-In Wales, we hold the same views, but with respect to Personal and Social Education (PSE) and SRE, as the equivalent subjects are known.
-In Northern Ireland the equivalent subjects are PSHE and Relationships and Sexuality Education (RSE).
+A vital task for all schools is to prepare children for the challenges of life both within and beyond the school gates.
+This includes the encouragement of understanding and respect between different groups in society.
+In England, this means that as part of a broader curriculum including RE and citizenship, we believe personal, social, health and economic (PSHE) education, which includes relationships and sex Education (RSE), has an important role to play.
+In Wales, we hold the same views, but the relevant subjects are called personal and social Education (PSE) and relationships and sexuality education (RSE).
+In Northern Ireland the equivalent subjects are called PSHE and relationships and sexuality education (RSE).

-We unequivocally support making PSHE (or PSE/SRE) a statutory part of the curriculum, and believe that the religious character of a school should not deprive children of their entitlement to good PSHE.
+We unequivocally support making PSHE/RSE (or PSE/RSE) a statutory part of the curriculum, and believe that the religious character of a school should not deprive children of their entitlement to comprehensive, evidence-based, and age-appropriate teaching in this area.
 We believe that the right of children to PSHE is more important than any other consideration and consequently that any right of parental withdrawal (as is currently the case for sex education) should cease.

-Good quality, age-appropriate Sex and Relationships Education is vital.
-It is known to reduce unwanted pregnancies, to reduce the spread of sexually transmitted infections (STIs), and equip young people with the language and tools to be clear about personal boundaries and understand appropriate and inappropriate behaviour, to be able to resist pressure assertively and to know whom to talk to and how to ask for help if and when they need it.
+Good quality, age and developmentally appropriate relationships and sex education is vital.
+It is known to reduce unwanted pregnancies, to reduce the spread of sexually transmitted infections (STIs), and equip young people with the language and tools to be clear about personal boundaries, as well as understand appropriate and inappropriate behaviour, be able to resist pressure assertively, and know who to talk to and how to ask for help when necessary.
 It helps older children resist pressure, make safe choices, and be able to challenge and be critical of misleading and inappropriate messages about sex in the media and in easily available internet pornography.
-National and international research shows that young people who have had good SRE are more likely to delay having sex for the first time.
-When they do have sex they are more likely to use condoms and contraception.
+National and international research shows that young people who have had good RSE are more likely to delay having sex for the first time.
+And, when they do have sex, they are more likely to use condoms and contraception.

-We believe that all children are entitled to full, accurate and age-appropriate SRE, including education about forming and maintaining rewarding relationships and unbiased information on contraception, STIs, abortion, sexual orientation, and the many forms of family relationship conducive to individual fulfilment and the stability of society.
+We believe that all children are entitled to comprehensive RSE, including education about forming and maintaining rewarding relationships and unbiased information on contraception, STIs, abortion, sexual orientation, as well as the many different forms of family relationship conducive to individual fulfilment and the stability of society.

 What we’re doing

-Humanists UK is a longstanding member of the Sex Education Forum (SEF) and of the PSHE Association, and we recommend both organisations’ work to teachers, school managers and governors.
-Humanists UK’s Campaigns Manager also sits on SEF’s advisory group.
+- We are a longstanding member of the Sex Education Forum (SEF) and of the PSHE Association, and we recommend both organisations’ work to teachers, school managers, and governors.
+In recent years we have frequently had a staff member sit on SEF’s advisory group.

-Since then, we worked with peers to introduce amendments to the Education Act 2011 which would have made the same changes – but these were rejected.
+- We worked with peers to introduce amendments to the Education Act 2011 which would have made PSHE compulsory – but these were rejected.
 We also supported private members’ bills aiming to achieve the same thing, and opposed attempts to introduce abstinence-only education.
-We also submitted a detailed response to the PSHE Review, and were disappointed that the outcome of that review was that there will be no change (however we are pleased that Government-endorsed supplementary guidance was produced).
+We later submitted a detailed response to the PSHE Review, and were disappointed that the outcome of that review was that there would be no change.

-We worked with Education For Choice and others to expose groups that are ideologically against abortion which have been making unevidenced claims around abortion and contraception in schools.
+- In 2012, we worked with Education for Choice and others to expose groups that are ideologically against abortion which have been making unevidenced claims around abortion and contraception in schools.
 Groups such as SPUC, LIFE and Lovewise have been found to be making unevidenced claims such as that abortion causes breast cancer, or leads to depression and suicide.
-In February 2013, Education For Choice published a report on this work.
+In 2013, Education for Choice published a report on this work.

 You can also support Humanists UK by becoming a member.
 That helps in itself, and you can help even more by supporting our campaigns in the ways suggested above.
 But campaigns also cost money – quite a lot of money – and we also need financial support.
 You can make a donation to Humanists UK.